 What we see at HBW (and where Yamaha actually wins)

-We've done a fair number of Yamaha-to-Mercury swaps at HBW since 2020, primarily in the 90-150 HP class for pontoon and aluminum repowers in the Kawarthas.
+We do Yamaha-to-Mercury swaps regularly at HBW, primarily in the 90-150 HP class for pontoon and aluminum repowers in the Kawarthas.
 A few honest patterns hold up.

-The first pattern: customers who switch for local service reasons almost never regret the swap.
+The first pattern: customers who switch for local service reasons are usually satisfied with the service-access improvement.
 The "I can get parts and a service appointment in days, not weeks" payoff is the single biggest customer-satisfaction driver.
 The technical performance delta between modern Mercury FourStroke and modern Yamaha F-series in the same HP class is small enough that most owners don't notice it on the water.
 They notice the service experience.

 The second pattern: customers who switch for performance reasons sometimes regret it.
 Mercury and Yamaha both make solid motors.
 If your Yamaha was running fine and your only complaint was "I want more torque" or "I want better fuel economy", the swap probably won't deliver the magnitude of difference you're hoping for.
 A 115 Mercury FourStroke vs a 115 Yamaha F115 on the same hull are within 1-2 MPH top speed and within 5% fuel burn at cruise.
-The brand swap costs four to six thousand dollars in rigging.
+The brand-swap rigging premium usually adds $1,200 to $4,500 depending on HP class and control/gauge setup.
 That's a lot of money for a small performance gain.

 The fourth pattern: customers who switch for warranty reasons rarely do the math.
 Mercury Canada offers 3 years limited + 3 years corrosion concurrent (NOT additive: both run in parallel for the same 3-year period).
-Yamaha offers a similar concurrent setup.
-If you're switching brands for "longer warranty", verify the specifics before committing because it's likely a wash.
+Yamaha warranty terms should be confirmed with a Yamaha dealer for your exact model and purchase date.
+Mercury Product Protection (MPP) extended coverage is sold separately and can take total coverage to 8 years.
+If you're switching brands for "longer warranty", verify the specifics for your HP class before committing because the base warranty is roughly a wash.

 Where Yamaha genuinely wins (we're honest about this):